 Wildlife charity Buglife have been working with The Conservation Volunteers (TCV) and Stirling Council to enhance the wildlife habitat at Fallin Bing to support the diverse invertebrate life found there.
 Buglife have also been collecting personal stories of Fallin’s history from local residents connecting the Bing as it is today to the amazing past of the village.

-The project ‘Fallin Bing: From Coalfield to Brownfield’ has been a year long project funded by Heritage Lottery Fund All Our Stories.
+The project ‘Fallin Bing: From Coalfield to Brownfield’ was a year-long project funded by Heritage Lottery Fund All Our Stories.
 Buglife are planning to continue work at the Bing alongside Stirling Council and Butterfly Conservation in the years ahead, including running public events.

 Ami Crozier, of Butterfly Conservation, said “The event was a very touching look at how Fallin has grown over the years.
 It was fantastic to see so many members of the community there to celebrate both the history of Fallin and the work that’s been done at the Bing recently”.